Zheyu-Zhuang/rvss2021_detector/README.md

 ## Network Architecture:
 ![Network Architecture](readme_pics/rvss_arch.png)
-*Illustration of the network architecture*
+*Illustration of the network architecture, notations (c1, c2, ect. corresponds to the variable name in res18_skip.py script)*

 The network has a auto-encoder, decoder structure.
 ResNet18 with pre-trained weights is used as the auto-encoder.